 We next give a series of examples centered around the invariants of the previous section.

-\begin{example} In any strongly minimal theory, if $a,b,c$ are independent the generic $2$-type $p$ has $\nmdeg(p) = F_{ind}(p)= 1$, witnessed by $(a,b)$ and $(a,c)$.
-Similarly, for any $n$-type of rank at least $2$ in a strongly minimal theory. \end{example}
+\begin{example} In any strongly minimal theory, if $a,b,c$ are independent, the generic $2$-type $p$ has $\nmdeg(p) = F_{ind}(p)= 1$, witnessed by $(a,b)$ and $(a,c)$.
+This is also true when $p$ is any $n$-type of rank at least $2$ in a strongly minimal theory. \end{example}

 \begin{example} For $2$-types in strongly minimal theories, the analysis of $\mb$ is more interesting.
-For instance, as we will explain, in the theory of algebraically closed fields, the generic $2$-type has $\mb(p)=\infty$.
+For instance, as we will explain, in the theory of algebraically closed fields, the generic $2$-type $p$ has $\mb(p)=\infty$.

 Let $T=ACF_0$, the theory of algebraically closed fields of characteristic zero.
 Let $p \in S_2 ( \emptyset )$ be the generic type of affine $2$-space.
 Consider the indiscernible sequence in $p$ given by independent generic points of a generic affine curve of degree $d$,